 Investing Rules for Wealth Building

 Time in the markets is the most precious commodity when it comes to investing.
 By leaving money in the markets to grow, the initial account contributions can multiply.
 Keep the money invested for a shorter period and there’s less time for the sum to compound.
+Even if you choose to expand into other investing, like p2p lending with lending club or with Motif Investing make sure you have time on your side when you are doing it.

 Decide whether you are willing to make a tradeoff.
 You can’t have everything now and later.
 Ask yourself if you’re willing to sacrifice a bit now for the likelihood of having more later.